rodneyshupe/Cookbook/Recipes/Sauces/SimplePizzaSauce.rst

 Directions
 ----------

-1. Add the can of tomatoes, butter, garlic, onion, oregano, red pepper, and a small pinch of salt to a saucepan.
-Stir to combine.
-Set heat to medium-low and let cook undisturbed for 15 minutes.
-Stir once and let cook for another 15 minutes.
+1. Add the can of tomatoes, butter, garlic, onion, oregano, red pepper, and a small pinch of salt to a saucepan and stir to combine.
+Set heat to medium-low and cook undisturbed for 15 minutes, then stir once and cook until thickened, another 15 minutes.
-2. Remove onion (and be reserved to be used as a topping).
+2. Remove the onion and reserve it to use as a topping.
 Blend the sauce (optional).
-3. Taste the sauce, add salt if needed.
+3. Taste the sauce and add salt if needed.
 (Sauce can be refrigerated for up to a week.)

 Variation
 ---------
-- Reduce dried oragano to 1/2 teaspoon, and add 1/2 teaspoon dried basil.
+- Reduce dried oregano to 1/2 teaspoon, and add 1/2 teaspoon dried basil.
 In step 3 stir in 1 tablespoon chopped fresh basil.